 Additional products are available under this brand in some markets.

-Web site: http://www.martini.com (Martini & Rossi is part of Bacardi Limited.)
+Web site: //www.martini.com (Martini & Rossi is part of Bacardi Limited.)

 (NWAH-ee PRAH)

 Produced in Marseillan, France, near Montpelier.
-Last representative of the Marseilles style of vermouth.
+First and only surviving representative of the “Marseilles style” of vermouth.
 In addition to the regional ingredients on which it is based, barrel aging plays a definitive role in these products.
+Originator of the “dry vermouth” style (Joseph Noilly c.
+1813 in Lyon).
+Large scale production began in 1843 in Marseilles under Noilly’s sons, with exports to the USA commencing in 1844.
+Production relocated to Marseillan in 1850.
+The “Original French Dry” is the current expression of Noilly’s original dry vermouth product.

-After World War II, Noilly Prat began exporting a lighter formulation of their dry vermouth to the USA intended to cater to American tastes, especially Martini cocktail drinkers.
+††After World War II, Noilly Prat began exporting a lighter formulation of their dry vermouth to the USA intended to cater to American tastes, especially Martini cocktail drinkers.
 This product was arguably an imitation of the Chambéry dry style.
 Fifty years later, in 2008, Noilly Prat discontinued the special U.S. formulation and phased in the European formula in updated packaging, resulting in a fair amount of confusion and angst amongst Americans devoted to a very particular Martini habit.
 Sales in the US market plummetted, so in 2012, Noilly Prat put their lighter variation on dry vermouth back into production, bottled as “Extra Dry”.

-Web site: http://www.noillyprat.com/
+Web site: //www.noillyprat.com/

 Vermouth producer from Cataluña, Spain.
 Founded in the 19th Century by D. Augustus Perucchi.

-Web site: http://www.perucchi.info/
+Web site: //www.perucchi.info/

 Novel Australian vermouths featuring botanicals grown in Australia.
 As of this writing, rolling out in Australia and Hong Kong, with Europe and South America to follow.